Highpoint2000/TEFLoggerApp/README.md

 See the detailed usage guide in the [Wiki](https://github.com/Highpoint2000/TEFLoggerApp/wiki/TEF-Logger-App-Wiki)

+## Map License

+To use the paid map service, an annual service fee of €10 per device is payable.
+Before this fee is due, the app automatically registers for a 14-day trial period.
+A pop-up window will appear when you click the TX MAP or URDS MAP button, displaying the current licensing status and activation options.
+After activation, you can also check your current license status at any time under the "Map License" menu item.

+IMPORTANT!
+If you do not need the map display, you can, of course, continue to use the app free of charge.
+Activation is only valid for using the TX MAP or URDS MAP map display!

 ## Contact

 If you have any questions, would like to report problems, or have suggestions for improvement, please feel free to contact me!
 You can reach me by email at highpoint2000@googlemail.com.
 I look forward to hearing from you!